 NHS information about altitude sickness, including symptoms, treatment and how to prevent it.

 Alzheimer's disease is the most common cause of dementia.
 Dementia is a group of symptoms associated with a decline in the way your brain functions, affecting your memory and the way you behave.

-Read about amniocentesis, a diagnostic test carried out during pregnancy to assess whether the unborn baby could develop a genetic or chromosomal condition.
+Read about amniocentesis, a diagnostic test carried out during pregnancy to assess whether your baby could develop a genetic or chromosomal condition.

 Find out what angioedema is, what the symptoms are, why it happens and how it's treated.

-Read about ankylosing spondylitis (AS), a long-term (chronic) condition in which the spine and other areas of the body become inflamed.
+Read about ankylosing spondylitis (AS) and other types of axial spondyloarthritis, a long-term (chronic) condition in which the spine and other areas of the body become inflamed.

 Anticoagulants are medicines that reduce the ability of the blood to clot.
 Read about why they're used, how you take them and what you need to bear in mind while taking them.